feature-engine/feature_engine/README.md

 transforming parameters from the data and then transform it.

-## Feature-engine features in the following resources:
+## Feature-engine features in the following resources

 * [Feature Engineering for Machine Learning, Online Course](https://www.udemy.com/course/feature-engineering-for-machine-learning/?referralCode=A855148E05283015CF06)